-Frequently Asked Questions
+Frequently Asked Questions:

 1. As a full time employee at the hospital, how is the resident compensated?
 Is there a separate resident rate during residency hours?
 Or is the resident on a "normal" salary with additional years of commitment after the residency ends?
 Is there tuition involved or is it waived by being a full time employee?
 The residency position is a full time salaried position.
-The level of compensation is less than a full time treating therapist and the difference in pay is what it costs UChicago Medicine to educate the resident.
+The level of compensation is less than a full time treating therapist and the difference in pay is what it costs UCMC to educate the resident.
 There are not additional years of commitment from the resident or the organization upon completion of the program.

-- 2. How many people are usually accepted into the program each year? - 2 3 orthopedic residents - 3.
+- 3. How many people are usually accepted into the program each year?
+2-3 orthopedic residents - 4.
 Are the 3 hours of didactic coursework each week in a classroom format?

 If so, is that during the working week or on the weekend?
 This is generally presented during the work week, occasionally on a weekend if faculty schedule requires.

-4. Who are the faculty of this program and who are the mentors?

-Faculty and mentors are the same - most are employees of UChicago Medicine, and for some sections, we have additional faculty from outside clinics.
-During each section the faculty who is teaching is also mentoring the resident for at least 2 hours/week (the resident still gets 3-4 hours of mentoring)

-5. How well prepared did the previous residents feel about taking the OCS?

-We currently have 97% pass rate for residents who have taken the OCS examination

-6. Do residents work weekends?
+- 5. Who are the faculty of this program and who are the mentors?
+Faculty and mentors are the same most are employees of UCMC and for some sections we have additional faculty from outside clinics.
+During each section the faculty who is teaching is also mentoring the resident for at least 2 hours/week (the resident still gets 3-4 hours of mentoring) - 6.
+How well prepared did the previous residents feel about taking the OCS?
+We currently have 97% pass rate for residents who have taken the OCS examination - 7.
+Do residents work weekends?
 Yes, residents work weekends which is usually one weekend day a month for Orthopedics.
-Comp days are given for the weekend time and residents are encouraged to take their comp time within the month to avoid burn out.

-7. Does the University of Chicago affiliate with a Physical Therapy School and require teaching in the University setting?
+Comp days are given for the weekend time and residents are encouraged to take their comp time within the month to avoid burn out. - 8.
+Does the University of Chicago affiliate with a Physical Therapy School and require teaching in the University setting?
 The University of Chicago does not have a PT program which it is affiliated with for teaching.
-We do have a medical school at the University of Chicago and the physical therapy residents are involved in teaching interprofessional courses within the organization.
+We do have a medical school at the University of Chicago but there is no teaching requirement.
 We also take a number of PT students throughout the year for clinical rotations but the resident will not be assigned their own students.